Jaynagar Majilpur

+Jaynagar Majilpur ([d͡ʒɔe̯nɔgoɾ mod͡ʒɪlpuɾ]) is a town and a municipality of South 24 Parganas district in the Indian state of West Bengal.
+The town is famous for its confectionery called Jaynagarer Moa.

 Etymology

 Jaynagar is an ancient settlement.
-The name of Jaynagar comes from the name of the local goddess Joychandi, from which the town derived the name, Joychanditala.
+The name of Jaynagar comes from the name of the local goddess Joychandi, from which the city derived the name, Joychanditala.
 Over time it became Joychandinagar and then Joynagar or Jaynagar.

 Another ancient settlement is Majilpur.
+The etymology of the name is an interesting one.
 Originally the Ganges would flow over where the town is, but slowly it started silting down.
-This silting is called Moje Jaoa in Bengali language, from which the town derived the name, Mojapur.
+This silting is called Moje Jaoa in Bengali language, from which the city derived the name, Mojapur.
 Over time it became Mojpur, Mojipur and then Mojilpur or Majilpur.

 History

-Many janapadas grew up along the old Bhagirathi channel from the ancient times until around the 16th century: Kalighat, Boral, Rajpur, Harinavi, Mahinagar, Baruipur, Baharu, Jaynagar, Majilpur, Chhatrabhog etc. Bipradas Pipilai's Manasavijaya, composed in 1495, mentions many places in this region.
+Many janapadas grew up along the old Bhagirathi channel from the ancient times until around the 16th century: Kalighat, Boral, Rajpur, Harinavi, Mahinagar, Baruipur, Baharu, Jaynagar Majilpur, Chhatrabhog etc. Bipradas Pipilai's Manasavijaya, composed in 1495, mentions many places in this region.
 "Chand Sadagar, a merchant character of the Manasavijaya, reached Baruipur, from Kalighat, through the old Bhagirathi channel.
 From there he proceeded towards Chhatrabhog, and then traveling through Hatiagarh pargana reached the open sea".
 Chaitanyadeva (1486–1534) also went through this route.
 Travelling by boat to Puri he halted at the village of Atisara, near Baruipur.
 "His last stoppage in 24 Parganas was at Chhatrabhog, now a village within the jurisdiction of the Mathurapur police station.
 Chhatrabhog seems to have been an important river-port on the old Bhagirathi channel".
 Rama Chandra Khan, the zamindar of Chhatrabhog, helped Chaitanyadeva to continue with his journey.

 The town of Jaynagar Majilpur carries the memory of a very significant incident in the history of the Bengal.
 When Pratapaditya, the last independent Hindu king of Bengal at Jessore was defeated by the Mughal forces, the State Diwan's (Grand vizier) family and the State Priest's family were forced to flee to avoid persecution and conversion.
-They settled down in the town to form the estate of the Duttas, and the Brahmin priest, Sree Krishna Udgata, who came over, settled down in what is today the Bhattacharya Para.
-All the Bhattacharyas in the town are his scions, with the current 13th generation being settled out of the town.
+They settled down in the city to form the estate of the Duttas, and the Brahmin priest, Sree Krishna Udgata, who came over, settled down in what is today the Bhattacharya Para.
+All the Bhattacharyas in the city are his scions, with the current 13th generation being settled out of the city.